St Paul's Church, Glenageary

 St Paul's Church in Glenageary, County Dublin, is a large parish of the Diocese of Dublin and Glendalough of the Church of Ireland.
 The building itself is a large one in the Gothic Revival style.
 The church has had a distinguished history of both rectors and curates, with many of them going on to senior posts in the Church of Ireland and further afield.
-The current rector is The Rev Gary Dowd.
+The parish will be seeking a new Rector following the retirement of The Rev Gary Dowd on June 30th, 2026.

 History

 The Church of St Paul Glenageary is one of seven churches that were built in the old Parish of Monkstown in County Dublin.
 The cost of its erection was provided out of a bequest by a Miss Shannon, a wealthy lady of Belfast, left by her to build a number of churches in or near Dublin.
 To this bequest are due Zion Church Rathgar, St Barnabas's, North Lotts Dublin and St Kevin's South Circular Road.

 Construction of the main body of the church and rectangular chancel, along with the spire, was completed in 1868.
 On 3 January 1868, the Daily Express issued the following account:

 "The new church at St Paul’s, Glenageary, was opened for public worship for the first time yesterday morning.

 "The church of St Paul is of the gothic style of architecture and although not large, is extremely tasteful and imposing.
 The building measures 101 ft.
 6 in. internally by 35 ft.
 6 inches wide and 55 ft.
 6 inches high to the ridge.
 It comprises a Nave and Chancel measuring 18 ft.
 6 inches by 21 ft.
 It is in the Decorative style and has at the south west corner a tower and spire raising to a height of 120 ft. to the top of the iron Finial.

 "The structure was erected by Mr. John Nolan of Dublin from the design of Mr. A Jones, Architect."

 The consecration of the church was postponed until Sunday 8 July 1868 as the building had yet to be completed.